 Interview 5 Interviewees

 1. Name, Position

 1500-1545 2.
 Name, Position

 Monday 3.
 Name, Position

 13 th August, 2007 4.
 Name, Position

 5. Name, Position

 In the Boardroom 6.
 Name, Position

 7. Name, Position

 8. Name, Position

+- " D.

-Р Question Response
+P Question Response

 How is the College responding to survey

 evidence which says that students are

+dissociation with the smaller of foodbook there

 dissatisfied with the quality of feedback they

 receive on their work?
 (Portfolio, s4.2.3)